MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. **CDS database acquisition through PowerApps**.
 The Common Data Service is currently only available through PowerApps.
 You need to get access to a PowerApps environment and ensure it contains a CDS database.
 This allows you to configure the SDK to access that database.
 1. **Application registration in Azure AD**.
 To give your Azure function access to the Common Data Service, you need to register a few applications in Azure AD.
 This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
 1. **Azure Function creation and configuration and programming**.
-From the Azure Functions experience you will be able to use the appropriate Functions template, and configure the CDS C# SDK's NuGet references, authentication, and target environment.
-At this point, you can program against the CDS APIs inside the Azure Function.
-Alternatively you can accompish the same goal by starting with a Visual Studio Functions project and publishing it to Azure.
+You can skip most of this step if you choose to start from the Azure Function project we provide you, and publish it to Azure.
+If you choose to start from scratch however, you can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
+There you will be able to use the appropriate Functions template, and configure the CDS C# SDK's NuGet references, authentication, and target environment.
 1. **Console client application creation and configuration**.
 You can then run and debug your Azure Function by running the client console app and making HTTP calls to the Function.

 In addition, you can use this function from a PowerApps application.
 There are two key steps: